 and the Raslila

 .
-The embroidery is done in silk yarn on tussar (silk) or fine cotton.
+The embroidery is done with silk yarn on tussar

 in Uttar Pradesh

 is well known for white thread embroidery on white or coloured cotton.
 Intricate and complex, this work is similar to what is commonly known as Shadow work.
-The beauty of the embroidery comes through on fine muslin cloth, where you can see the stitches forming lace-like patterns on the underside.
+The beauty of the embroidery comes on fine muslin cloth, where one can see the stitches forming lace-like patterns on the underside.

 The embroidery of the lamada gypsy tribe of Andhra Pradesh

 ) is home to Kasuti, a delicate single thread embroidery done on handloom saris.
-Motifs consist of temples, peacocks, elephants, flowering trees and geometric forms spread across the sari.
+Motifs consist of temples